Charlesetc/hummingcat/README.md

 ```

 This will take a request from the user.
 If it's a `GET` for the url `/this_specific_url` the user will see `omg you requested this one!`.
 Any other request will display the view `display_url`, including the url which they are requesting.

+The nice thing about hummingcat is that it includes this functionality without forcing you to conform to a specific structure.
+You can place your views in whatever folder or file you want.
+Same with your handlers.

 Lastly, we need to run the server: